 Step 2: Add a Terms of Service Agreement to Your Form

-Once you’ve customized your signup form, you can add a terms of service agreement checkbox.
+Once you’ve customized your signup form, you can add a WordPress terms and conditions agreement checkbox.

 To do this, drag the Checkboxes form field to your WordPress form.
 Then, click on this field to make changes.